hssb-racers/racers-ledger/README.md

 BepInEx: https://github.com/BepInEx/BepInEx (You want the x64 version.)

-This mod (click on the Releases tab and download the dll file)
+This mod (click [here on the Releases tab](https://git.sariya.dev/sariya/racers-ledger/releases) and download the zipped dll file)

 ## Installation